big, dumb plane. WHOLE new world.

 “Jonathan”

-— There’s the collision of the characters above, and furthermore, there’s the collision of the passengers with the people local to the place in which they land.
+— There’s the collision of the characters above, and there’s also the collision of the passengers with the people local to the place in which they land.
 To add depth to the setting and variety to the story, we’ve created a secondary ensemble of local characters to interact with the main players.
-There’s “Fernanda,” a former teacher in her ‘60s who’s come to take over The Wild Horse (hotel); there’s also “Jimmu,” a man in his 80s who tends bar as he pleases at The Lime Tree, plus more characters. … Below, an illustration of a scene from Episode 2.
+There’s “Fernanda,” a former teacher in her 60s who’s come to take over The Wild Horse; there’s also “Jimmu,” a man in his 80s who tends bar as he pleases at The Lime Tree, plus more, unique characters. … Below is an illustration of a scene from Episode 3.
 Two passengers enjoy a night out while locals watch on.

 Some Like It Hot, 1959.

-Listen, there’s a lot of TV (and Tik Toks) out there and we know it’d be tough to break through if Bound were to get made.
-On our end, we’ll work to make something that’s fun and has a few ideas, and we’ll use our stature (or lack thereof) as a power to try and to be new things.
-And with that attitude and opportunity in tow, I believe Bound can be something that both stands up and then stands out, in some way. — Thanks so much for checking us out.
-We appreciate any support!
+I know there’s a lot of TV and Tik Toks out there, and if Bound were to get made, it would be tough as hell to breakthrough it all.
+On our end, we’ll work to make something that’s fun and has a few ideas, and use our grassroots stature as a power to try and to be new things.
+With that, I believe Bound can be something that both stands up and then stands out, in some way. … Thanks so much for your time in checking it out.
+Before you go, please consider support in making the series below.
+It means a lot!